bealers/eliza-production/README.md

 ssh your-username@your-droplet-ip -i ~/.ssh/your-private-key
 ```

-If that works you can close the root terminal session.
+If that works you can close the root terminal session, you will always log in as the maintenance user from now on.

-From your new terminal session, you can now configure the service:
+From your new terminal session, you can now configure Eliza.

-1. Configure environment:
+**Configure .env**
 ```bash
 sudo vi /opt/eliza/.env
 ```
 At minimum you probably want to set `OPENAI_API_KEY` and `ANTHROPIC_API_KEY`

-2. (re)start service:
+**(Re)start service**
 ```bash
 sudo systemctl restart eliza
 ```